Please Listen

 Karin Quint, JaneAusten.nl/ www.janeausten.nl

 • ‘What is remarkable is the skillful echoing of Jane Austen’s wit and irony through refined diction and detailed research.’
-Read entire review
+Read full review

 Maria Grazia, My Jane Austen Book Club